cloudberrydb/cloudberrydb/vagrant/README.md

 ##3: Setup and start the virtual machine
 Next go to the `gpdb/vagrant` directory.
-This directory has virtual machine configurations for different operating systems.
+This directory has virtual machine configurations for different operating systems (for now there is only one).
 Pick the distro of your choice, and `cd` to that directory.
-For this example, we will assume that you pick `centos`.
+For this document, we will assume that you pick `centos`.
 So, issue the following command:

 ```shell
 cd gpdb/vagrant/centos
 ```

-Next we will start a virtual machine using the Vagrant file in that directory.
+Next let us start a virtual machine using the Vagrant file in that directory.
 From the terminal window, issue the following command:

 ```shell